CoderIfeanyi/Flappy-Bird/README.md

-# Flappy-bird-python
+# Flappy Bird with python
 A basic Flappy Bird game made in Python

-I took the assets from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him
+I took the assets from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him:

+Credit also to @LeonMarks for the orignial  idea.

 ## Current State:
 ![Screenshot](https://github.com/LeonMarqs/Flappy-bird-python/blob/master/Screenshot_1.png)